-For all its ties to Southern states and the Confederacy, Princeton made many contributions to the Northern cause—the majority of Tigers being staunch Unionists.
+For all its ties to Southern states and the Confederacy, Princeton made many contributions to the Northern cause.
 Recent research indicates that more than 600 Princetonians fought in the Civil War, more than half of them for the South.
 Four major generals of the Union Army were graduates, including Samuel P. Carter (class of 1840), the first person to earn both that rank and the rank of admiral in the Navy.
 And longtime college trustee Governor Charles Olden and his successor Joel Parker (‘1839) mobilized New Jersey troops at the Drumthwacket estate in town.

 Numerous alumni entered the surgical corps.
 Alfred Woodhull (‘1856) cataloged grisly specimens for the Army Medical Museum, where curator George Otis (‘1849) edited the landmark Medical and Surgical History of the War of the Rebellion.
 A doctor on the sailing frigate U.S.S.
 Congress at Hampton Roads, Virginia, Edward Shippen (‘1845) was an eyewitness to a new era in warfare.
 “There was a huge black roof, with a smoke-stack emerging from it, creeping down towards Sewell’s Point,” he wrote—describing the former U.S.S.
 Merrimack, now converted into Confederate ironclad Virginia.
 It devastated the Congress with a murderous broadside, which Shippen barely survived: “Blood and brains actually dripped from the beams.”